-'''

-int enumerate(JTCThreadGroupHandle list, int len, bool

-recurse = true) const
+int enumerate(JTCThreadGroupHandle\ list, int len, bool recurse = true) const list - The array in which to copy the thread group handles.

-'''

 Copies handles for every active subgroup of this thread group into the array list. activeGroupCount can be used to determine how big the array must be.
 If more than len active subgroups are present, the remaining subgroups are silently ignored.